JoelNiklaus/LEXTREME/README.md

  1,2,3 --num_train_epochs 10 --language_model_type xlm-roberta-large --hierarchical False
 ```

 Not all tasks support the use of hierarchical types.
 For example, the code for the named entity recognition tasks has not been optimized to make use of both the non-hierarchical and the hierarchical variants.
-Thefore, setting `-hierarchical` to True will cause an error.
+Therefore, setting `-hierarchical` to True will cause an error.

 ### How can I contribute a dataset to LEXTREME?

 If you want to extend the benchmark with your own datasets, you can do so by following the following instructions:

-#### *Make your code available on hugginface*
+#### *Make your dataset available on hugginface*

 1. Make sure your dataset is available on the huggingface hub and has a train, validation and test split.
 2. Make sure that the structure of your dataset is in compliance with the other datasets of LEXTREME.